Request a conversation

 Assess

 Map decision rights, hidden blockers, and delivery truth.
-Establish a baseline leadership can trust.
+Establish a baseline leadership can trust — not the one the status report claims.

 Design

 Define ownership, cadence, escalation rules, and the scoreboard.
-Make decisions enforceable.
+Make decisions enforceable, not aspirational.

 Intervene

-Enforce cadence, clear blockers, control exceptions, and restore operational discipline.
+Enforce cadence, clear blockers, control exceptions, and restore operational discipline — under explicit sponsor mandate.

 Verify

-Confirm outcomes against baseline and embed the minimal operating rhythm required to sustain delivery truth.
+Confirm outcomes against the baseline.
+Embed the minimal operating rhythm required to sustain delivery truth after we exit.

 Engagement process